CodyCline/paypal-react/README.md

-# PayPal React Smart Button
+# React.js PayPal Smart Button

 ## Overview
-Currently, this is a work-in-progress for a simple and flexible React.js implementation of the latest version of PayPal's Smart Payment Buttons.
+A simple and flexible React.js wrapper of the latest version of PayPal's Smart Payment Buttons.
+This makes it easy and fast to set up accept PayPal transactions in your React.js app.
 ## Installation

-`npm i `
+`npm i paypal-button-react`
 Or
 `yarn add paypal-button-react`